upsidedownlabs/upsidedownlabs.github.io/software/bioamp/heart-bioamp-arduino-firmware/index.rst

 changes that are a consequence of cardiac muscle depolarization followed by repolarization during each cardiac cycle (heartbeat).

-To know more about EEG `visit here <https://en.wikipedia.org/wiki/Electroencephalography>`_.
+To know more about ECG `visit here <https://en.wikipedia.org/wiki/Electroencephalography>`_.

 **Who is this for?**